Marketing is evolving – fast.

 Not all conversions are created equally, especially in industries where customer lifetime values vary significantly.

-But eventually we realised there was a larger market for this data.
+But eventually, they realised there was a larger market for this data.

-If it was useful for us as marketers, there was a good chance it would be useful to other marketers as well.
+If it was useful for them, so there was a good chance it would be useful to other marketers as well.